-Parameter Description and Options Interference check When ON, forces the CAM software to "look" for tool interference while it calculates the tool path.
-Generally, this should be set to the default setting, ON.
-Interference could occur if the tool path cannot be calculated with the chosen tool radius.
-Options: ON , OFF Tool path color Assigns a color to the path that will be generated when you press Calc .
+Parameter Description and Options Interference check calculates the too the CAM software to "look" for tool interference while it of path.
+Generally, this should be set to the default rference could occur if the tool path cannot be calculated ool radius.
+Options: ON, OFF Tool path color Assigns a color to the path that will be generated when you press Calc .
 Since more than one path can be generated in a program, it is best to distinguish one path from another by color.
 Assign a separate color to each path to distinguish one from another easily.
 Press Tool path color to activate a color bar.
 To select a tool path color, highlight the color of choice, and press ENTER .
-Options: Choose e from color menu.
+Options: Choose from color menu.
 Shape Reversed Sets the path to mill around the shape in the direction opposite to the one in which the shape was programmed.
 (For example, CW/CCW).
-Each shape has a move of the shap a direction, indicated by an arrow at the end of the first .e.
-NOTE: If set to Tool comp , adjust LEFT or RIGHT accordingly. hape is used in the same direction as it was generated. hape is used in the opposite direction that it was ated.
+Each shape has a direction, indicated by an arrow at the end of the first move of the shape.
+NOTE: If set to Tool comp , adjust LEFT or RIGHT accordingly.
+Options: No: The shape is used in the same direction as it was generated.
+Yes: The shape is used in the opposite direction that it was generated.
 Entry/Exit Moves Enters or exits the path with a linear or circular move.
 If not used, the tool will plunge in (entry) and Z-out (exit) with the tool directly on the path of the shape.
 This is sometimes undesirable, because a tool mark could be left on the part, especially on the exit move.
 To eliminate the tool mark, the entry/exit moves are provided.
-Options: Set whether the move is a line, arc, or if there will be no entry/exit move ( None ).
-Lines require that Entry #4 (origin point) be programmed.
-Arcs require that Entries #2 and #3 (arc length, arc radius) be programmed.
+Options: Move Type: Set whether the move is a line, arc, or if there we entry/exit move (None).
+Lines require that Entry (origin point) be programmed.
+Arcs require that #2 and #3 (arc length, arc radius) be programmed.
 None: specifies no entry/exit move.
 Arc Length: Determines arc output (90°, 180°, etc.) All arcs are output tangent to the first/last move of the path.
 Not applicable if #1 is set to Linear.
 Arc Radius: A radius value for the entry/exit arc.
 Used only if #1 is set to Arc.
 Origin Point: Used only if #1 is set to Linear.
 This is the absolute XY dimension to which the "linear" entry/exit moves go from/to when entering/exiting the path.